neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 ### Else case

-Suppose you wanted to take the carrots away from the child, when in fact it would _not_ help clean the kitchen.
+Suppose you wanted to take the carrots away from the child, when in fact it would _not_ help to clean the kitchen.

 Modify the story from above like this: